 Using your social media information against you is just another way an insurance company will try to reduce your benefits.
 You should always assume that the insurance company will have access to all of your social media information and will be able to use it in front of a judge.
 You can eliminate this by not using social media during your claim or minimize the impact by following the steps above.

-If you’ve been injured at work, an experienced workers’ compensation attorney can advise you about the best ways to protect your rights as you heal and help you recover the benefits you deserve.
-Contact the lawyers at the Platt Law Firm today to schedule a free, no-obligation consultation at our Urbandale, Iowa, offices.
+If you’ve been injured at work, an experienced Iowa workers comp attorney can advise you about the best ways to protect your rights as you heal and help you recover the benefits you deserve.
+Contact the lawyers at the Platt Law Firm today to schedule a free, no-obligation consultation at our Des Moines and Urbandale, IA, offices.